charlesponti/dotfiles/README.md

 # dotfiles

-`dotfiles` are how you personalize your system.
+your dotfiles are how you personalize your system.

 these are mine.